cyclus/cyclus.github.com/source/cep/cep17.rst

 minimal interface to support basic manipulation and tracking required by the cyclus core.
 All more complex operations will be implemented in helper classes (like MatQuery).
-A summary of each of these classes' new role and its public+protected+private interfaces are listed below.
+A summary of each of these classes' new role and its public interfaces are described below.

 Resource class
 ~~~~~~~~~~~~~~~

 Resource class provides an abstract interface allowing different types of
 resources to be transacted in a simulation.
-It handles some basic state
-tracking and output recording assisted by method invocations from its
-subclasses.
-The public interface below is mostly the same as it currently
-exists in Cyclus.

 .. code-block:: c++

+    namespace cyclus {

     typedef std::string ResourceType;

     class Resource {
      public:
       typedef boost::shared_ptr<Resource> Ptr;

-        virtual ~Resource();
+      virtual ~Resource() { };

       /// Unique for each material object.
 Changes whenever *any* state changing
       /// operation is made.
-        const int ID();
+      virtual const int id() const = 0;

+      /// returns an id representing the specific resource implementation's internal state.
+      virtual int state_id() const = 0;

+      virtual const ResourceType type() const = 0;

+      /// returns an untracked (not part of the simulation) copy of the resource.
+      virtual Ptr Clone() const = 0;
+      // the clone method implementations should set tracked_ = false.

+      /// records the resource's state that is not accessible via the Resource /
+      /// class interface (i.e. this should not record units, quantity, type) in its own
+      /// table.
+      virtual void RecordSpecial() const = 0;

       /// Returns the units this resource is based in.
-        virtual std::string units() = 0;
+      virtual std::string units() const = 0;

       /// returns the quantity of this resource with dimensions as specified by units().
-        virtual double quantity() = 0;
+      virtual double quantity() const = 0;

       /// splits the resource and returns the extracted portion as a new resource
       /// object.
 Allows for things like ResourceBuff and market matching to
       /// split offers/requests of arbitrary resource implementation type.
-        virtual Ptr extractRes(double quantity) = 0;
+      virtual Ptr ExtractRes(double quantity) = 0;

-        virtual ResourceType type() = 0;

-        /// returns an untracked (not part of the simulation) copy of the resource.
-        virtual Ptr clone() = 0;
-        // the clone method implementations should set tracked_ = false.

-        /// friends allow setting of tracked_ param when cloning in subclasses /
-        /// without making it public.
-And also allow calling of changeState in create
-        /// factory functions (wouldn't work even if protected because not changing
-        /// on context "this".
-        friend class GenericResource;
-        friend class Material;

-      protected:
-        Resource();

-        /// records the resource's state that is not accessible via the Resource /
-        /// class interface (e.g. don't record units, quantity, etc) in its own
-        /// table.
-        virtual void recordState() = 0;

-        /// returns an id representing the specific resource implementation's internal state.
-        virtual int stateId() = 0;

-      private:
-        /// called by subclasses whenever any state changing operation has been
-        /// performed.
-Updates the ID and recordes the resources state in the output
-        /// database.
-        void changeState(int parent1, int parent2 = 0);

-        void recordRes();

-        static int nextId_;
-        int id_;
-        bool tracked_;

-        int parent1_;
-        int parent2_;
     };

+    } // namespace cyclus

 Material class
 ~~~~~~~~~~~~~~~